10-Q 1 star_i10q-033124.htm FORM 10-Q FOR 3/31/24 STAR ALLIANCE INTERNATIONAL CORP. 10-Q

 Changes in Internal Control over Financial Reporting

-Such officers also confirmed that there was no change in our internal control over financial reporting during the three months ended December 31, 2023 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+Such officers also confirmed that there was no change in our internal control over financial reporting during the nine months ended March 31, 2024 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.

 23